The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

-Since we are interested in the stellar-population properties of the NSC and its comparison with the surrounding galaxy, we will use for the rest of the analysis a data cube for the NSC and another for the rest of the galaxy.
-The latter was obtained by combining the bulge and the disk data cubes.
-We preferred this approach instead of considering separately the bulge and the disk, to minimize the impact of a potential suboptimal decomposition of these two morphological structures.
-We extracted integrated spectra in an aperture of radius $1\sigma$ of the PSF FWHM (${\sim}0.26$~arcsec $\approx 12$~pc) from these two data cubes and, for comparison, from the original kinematic-corrected data cube before being processed by C2D (Sect.~\ref{sub:preparation}).
-Taking into account the central region of the PSF ensures that small errors in the PSF estimate and variations of the PSF size with wavelength have no impact on the extracted properties of the NSC (see also previous paragraph).
-These spectra are shown and compared to each other, for $1\sigma$~PSF, in Fig.~\ref{fig:spectra}.
+Since we are interested in the stellar-population properties of the NSC and its comparison with the surrounding host galaxy, we will use for the rest of the analysis a data cube for the NSC and another for the rest of the galaxy.
+The latter was obtained by combining the bulge and the disk data cubes, and corresponds to the host galaxy, i.e. the galaxy after subtracting the NSC.
+We preferred this approach instead of considering the bulge and the disk separately to minimize the impact of a potential suboptimal decomposition of these two morphological structures.
+This also follows previous studies of this kind, comparing the NSC to the host galaxy as a whole \citep{Johnston2020, Fahrion2021}.
+However, the C2D approach, providing spatially resolved spectral information, additionally allows us to fairly compare NSC properties with the host galaxy in the same aperture.
+This minimizes biases derived from quantitative comparisons of different spatial regions, due to spatial gradients in the host galaxy.